vmanhhh/vmanhhh/README.md

 # Hi there, I'm Van Manh 👋

-I'm a passionate software developer with a love for technology and open-source projects.
-I enjoy learning new things, solving problems, and building innovative solutions.
+I’m a passionate Front-End Developer with a strong foundation in JavaScript, TypeScript, and React.
+I love exploring new technologies, and solving complex problems.

 ## 🌱 What I'm Currently Working On
-- Exploring the latest in AI and machine learning.
+- Enhancing my skills in React, Next.js, and UI/UX development.
-- Building side projects to improve my skills and have fun.
+- Building personal projects to apply new concepts in real-world applications.

 ## 💻 Technologies & Tools
 - Languages: JavaScript, TypeScript, C++, Python,...
-- Frameworks: React, Node.js,
+- Frameworks: React, Next.js, Node.js
-- Tools: Git, Docker
+- Tools: Git, Figma

 ## 📫 How to Reach Me
 - Email: tv.manh0706@gmail.com